rgremaud/hangman/README.md

 Building a Hangman game for one player against the computer

-1 - Load the dictionary file
+1 - Load the dictionary file in logic - DONE
-2 - Convert dictionary to an array and select a word at random which is between 5 and 12 characters long 3 - Display the number of blanks and guesses available
+2 - Convert dictionary to an array and select a word at random which is between 5 and 12 characters long - DONE 3 - Display the number of blanks and guesses available
     Ex. word is notification
     Display: _ _ _ _ _ _ _ _ _ _ - 0/7 guesses